Prayer and collective worship

 Lectio Divina club is held each week by our Junior Chaplaincy Team during lunchtime.

 Pope Francis established a Year of St. Joseph so that ‘every member of the faithful, following his example, may strengthen their life of faith daily in the complete fulfilment of God’s will.’

 On the infant and Junior sites, we have dedicated a special prayer area to the Year of St Joseph where we invite children to leave their worries and prayers for St Joseph to dream about while he is sleeping.
 This is because Pope Francis has the habit of putting cards or notes under the statue of the sleeping saint that contain problems and prayers It’s like inviting Joseph to ‘sleep on it’, and perhaps put in a word to God to solve difficult situations and give us guidance, thus renewing his role as the merciful and protective father to those he loves.
 We invite our children to visit the prayer area and do exactly this.

 Home/School prayer and worship links

 Homework is sent for families to complete together throughout the year.
 This ranges from talking about the mission statement to exploring ways to encounter Christ at home.
 During October, we hold a Rosary Club, where we invite the children to bring in their own Rosary beads from home.
+We also send out the Travelling Rosary to families during this month.
 In November, we ask our school community to submit names of loved ones to be remembered during the feast of All Saints and All Souls.
 During Advent, a travelling Nativity is sent home to encourage families to share the story of Jesus’s birth.
 Similarly, during Lent, prayer bags are sent home to help families pray together throughout this important season.

 Parents and carers are invited to all school masses and class masses, and are encouraged to leave comments about the services in our Reflective Journal, which is available at the front of the school.